BruceLi001/density_cluster/README.md

-###The python implementation of algorithm described in clustring by fast search and find of density peaks
+###The python implementation of algorithm described in clustering by fast search and find of density peaks

-####Only for iris dataset,  if you want to use other dataset , plase modify the function "load_file" and "evaluate"
+####Only for iris dataset or dataset with the same pattern ,  if you want to use other dataset , please modify the function "load_file" and "evaluate"

 >The results: